But How Do I Get My Kid to LISTEN?!

 3. Use fewer words.
 Most of us dilute our message and lose our child's attention by using too many words.
 Use as few words as possible when you give instructions.

 4. See it from his point of view.
 If you were busy with something you liked doing and your partner ordered you to stop doing it and do something else that was not a priority to you, how would you feel?
 Might you tune out your partner?
 Your child doesn't have to share your priorities, he just has to accommodate your needs.
 And you don't have to share his priorities, but it will help immensely if you can acknowledge how much he wants to keep doing whatever he's doing.
-"I know it's hard to stop playing now, Honey.
-But I need you to....."
+"I know it's hard to stop playing, Honey.
+And now I need you to....."

 5. Engage cooperation.
 No one wants to listen to someone who's giving orders; in fact, it always stimulates resistance.
 Think about how you feel when someone orders you around.
 Instead, keep your tone warm.
 When possible, give choices.
 "It's bath time, Sweetie.
 Do you want to go now or in five minutes?
 Ok, five minutes with no fuss?
 Let's shake on it."
 If you really need it done NOW, phrase it as a command, but keep the warmth and empathy: "We agreed to go inside in five minutes, and it has been five minutes.
 I know, you wish you could stay outside and play all night.
 When you grow up, I bet you'll do that!
 Now, it's time to go in.
 Let's go."